 We’ve made a concise guide that serves as an introduction to your screenwriting journey.
 Writing a screenplay is quite a dream, so let’s take it one step at a time!

 This is the stage where you prep your writing, Just like you would do for a novel or a short story, this is when you decide what you want to write about.
-There are a host of things you could do to generate story ideas: talk to friends, keep an idea book…we’ll leave that to you!
+There are a host of things you could do to generate story ideas: talk to friends, keep an idea book, travel for inspiration… we’ll leave the specifics of that to you!
 For your own clarity, you can also narrow down on a genre that you can work within.

-For example, if you’re doing a biopic on some famous figure, what you can plot out at this stage is to find a balance between historical facts and dramatic elements that will make your screenplay more engaging.
-Or if you’re adapting a book, now is when you pinpoint the elements that will go into your screenplay.
+For example, if you’re doing a biopic on some famous figure, what you can endeavor to plot out at this stage is to find a balance between historical facts and dramatic elements that will make your screenplay more engaging.
+Or if you’re adapting a book, now is when you pinpoint the elements of the original story that will translate well in a screenplay.